 See what kind of posts consistently turn up as Top Posts for your hashtags and use them as inspiration for your own posts.

-The better you can create a post that stops people in their tracks, the more the Instagram algorithm will prioritze showing your posts to followers and potential new followers alike.
+The better you can create a post that stops people in their tracks, the more the Instagram algorithm will prioritize showing your posts to followers and potential new followers alike.

+This is another hack from Reddit to solve the Instagram algorithm in 2020.
 You miss 100% of the shots you don’t take.
-It’s a saying that’s way overused and misattributed (everyone knows Michael Scott said it first), but that’s because it’s true.
+It’s a saying that’s way overused and misattributed (everyone knows Michael Scott said it first).
+But that’s because it’s true.

 The first one, obviously.
-While it isn’t guaranteed to produce any more Likes and comments than you would normally get, the second option is guaranteed to not produce any additional Likes and/or comments because you’re not even asking in the first place.
+While it isn’t guaranteed to produce any more Likes and comments than you would normally get.
+But the second option is guaranteed to not produce any additional Likes and/or comments because you’re not even asking in the first place.

 Here are some good examples of CTAs: